alecmestroni/npm-run-all-next/docs/node-api.md

     Default is nothing.
     Set `process.stderr` in order to print to stderr.
   - **options.taskList** `string[]|null` --
-    The string array of all script names.
+    Directly specify the list of npm scripts to run, as an array of strings.
+If provided, this overrides patterns and glob matching, and scripts are taken only from this list.
+Useful for loading tasks from a file or generating them programmatically.
-    If this is `null`, it reads from `package.json` in the current directory.
+    If this is `null`, it reads from `package.json` in the current directory and applies patterns as usual.
     Default is `null`.

+    Example:

+    ```js
+    runAll([], { taskList: ["clean", "lint", "build:js"] })
+    ```

+    This will run only the specified tasks, ignoring patterns and package.json script discovery.

+    You can also use the CLI option `--tasks-file <file>` to load the list from a JSON file containing an array of strings.
+See the main README and docs/tasks-file.md for details.

 `runAll` returns a promise that will becomes _fulfilled_ when all scripts are completed.
 The promise will become _rejected_ when any of the scripts exit with a non-zero code.